 Behind the studded door, there is a temple of smoked meat and a whole lot more besides.

 The menu itself is so easy to follow with no foraged products that you need google the name of.
-And that’s not a dig at restaurants who do that as they are great all the same, that’s not the point of this outing.
-I just love the direct simplicity of what it represents.
+And that’s not a dig at restaurants who do that as they are great all the same, it’s just not the point of an outing here.
+It represents blissful simplicity.

 They turn pigs jowl £2.50 into bacon by way of curing and grilling it until the sugars in the protein are browned by just catching.
 It as difficult not to like the stuff, it’s the kind of bacon that will make the best sandwich, let alone a starter!